2005–06 in English football: FA Premier League

 Chelsea, on 91 points, won their second Premier League title in a row.
 Manchester United, whose 83-point tally would have been enough for title glory in most seasons, finished runners-up.
-Liverpool's league form improved drastically following the previous season and they finished in third place, just one point behind United; in addition, they also won the FA Cup, giving manager Rafael Benítez his second major trophy in just his second season.
-Arsenal snatched the last Champions League spot from under the noses of local rivals Tottenham Hotspur, after the latter's players went down with a bout of food-poisoning.
+Liverpool's league form improved drastically following the previous season and they finished in third place, just one point behind United; they also won the FA Cup, giving manager Rafael Benítez his second major trophy in just his second season.
+Arsenal snatched the last Champions League spot from under the noses of local rivals Tottenham Hotspur, after the latter's players went down with a bout of food poisoning.
 The Gunners 4–2 victory over Wigan Athletic on the final day of the season saw them end 92 years of playing at Highbury before they moved into their new 60,000-seat Emirates Stadium.

 Ultimately joining Tottenham in the UEFA Cup were Blackburn Rovers and West Ham United who were promoted the previous season and took the European spot by virtue of being FA Cup runners-up.
 Despite narrowly losing on penalties to Liverpool, the Hammers enjoyed a successful first season back amongst the elite, finishing in a comfortable 9th place.

-Fellow newly promoted side Wigan, who were many pundit's tip for relegation in pre-season, defied the odds to finish 10th in their first season in the top-flight.
+Fellow newly promoted side Wigan Athletic, who were many pundits' tip for relegation in pre-season, defied the odds to finish 10th in their first season in the top-flight.
 Everton crashed out of the Champions League early and were in the relegation zone by October, but a good run of results both after Halloween and in the new year saw them comfortably finish in 11th.
-Middlesbrough finished 14th after a disappointing league season, but did reach the UEFA Cup Final – the first European final in their history – where they were beaten 4–0 by Sevilla.
+Middlesbrough finished 14th after a disappointing league season, but reached the UEFA Cup Final – the first European final in their history – where they were beaten 4–0 by Sevilla.

-In contrast to the other promoted sides, Sunderland, last seasons Championship winners, were relegated with a league record low of 15 points, breaking the previous record that they set themselves in 2002–03, while West Bromwich Albion and Birmingham City both hit the 30-point mark and battled bravely, but both were unable to avoid relegation after dismal runs of league form (the Baggies going winless from February onwards, with Birmingham unable to shake off poor away form).
-Portsmouth spent almost the entire season in the relegation zone, but after the return of Harry Redknapp (many Portsmouth fans were convinced Redknapp only went to bitter rivals Southampton last season just to get them relegated), they stayed up after a late run of good results.
+In contrast to the other promoted sides, Sunderland, the previous season's Championship winners, were relegated with a league record low of 15 points, breaking the previous record that they set themselves in 2002–03, while West Bromwich Albion and Birmingham City both hit the 30-point mark and battled bravely, but both were unable to avoid relegation after dismal runs of league form (the Baggies going winless from February onwards, with Birmingham unable to shake off poor away form).
+Portsmouth spent almost the entire season in the relegation zone, but after the return of Harry Redknapp, they stayed up after a late run of good results.